workingpashya/sample_cms/README.md

+# Sample CMS

-# What application is about
+What is it?

-# In this project code is about a simple module of CMS system
+In this project code is about a simple module of CMS system

-# Assuming system is about managing posts on blog site
+Assuming system is about managing posts on blog site

-# Here using CMS user is able to manage posts which are displayed on his site
+Here using CMS user is able to manage posts which are displayed on his site

-# We have different categories ex.
+We have different categories ex.
 Technology, Health & Wellness, Travel, Food & Receipes, Lifestyle, etc

-# We have different post from different categories mentioned above.
+We have different post from different categories mentioned above.
 Post have fields like - title, content, created_at, updated_at, category_id

-# command to run mongoDB locally -> sudo mongod --dbpath=/Users/user_name/data/db